diffix/reference/docs/led-issues.md

 Another way would be to run a separate query with `ssn = '123-45-6789'` just to learn for which value the condition would return False.
 Also costly.

 The problem with both of the above approaches is that they fail with chaff conditions, since in those cases there is *never* a hit.
-The problem with this is that it could lead to an attack whereby the attacker can detect whether seeding succeeded or not.
+The problem with this is that it leads to an attack whereby the attacker can detect whether seeding succeeded or not.

-> TODO: Need to think about this attack
+> TODO: Need to write down this attack

 Another approach might be static analysis of the condition.
 Problem is that I'm not sure how to do this for complex string matching (`LIKE` for instance).

 > TODO: Need to think more about static analysis for seeding.
+Though my current thinking is that indeed `=` and `<>` need to be done with static analysis, and we can deal with `LIKE` and `substring()` separately.

 ## Adjusting when LE = 1 only